 2. College of St. Joseph in Vermont

 The College of St. Joseph (CSJ) has been awarding business administration degrees since 1974 and currently offers a hybrid on-campus/online, non-AACSB-accredited MBA degree with a general business curriculum that includes significant content on organizational leadership and strategy.
-The program has a flexible structure that is designed to fit the needs of working professionals and it can be completed in as little as one year of full-time study or at your own pace through part-time study.
-You will complete 42 credit hours and courses are offered on Wednesdays and Saturdays on-campus or online throughout the year.
+The program has a flexible structure designed to fit the needs of working professionals, and it can be completed in as little as one year of full-time study or at your own pace through part-time study.
+You will complete 42 credit hours, and courses are offered on Wednesdays and Saturdays on-campus or online throughout the year.